Written By Shubham Arora

 Published By: Shubham Arora | Published: Nov 05, 2025, 11:55 AM (IST)

 Apple is said to be testing a cheaper MacBook that may arrive in the first half of 2026.
 Bloomberg’s Mark Gurman reports that the laptop is still in the early stages and is expected to sit below the MacBook Air in terms of price.
 The move appears to be aimed at users who want a more affordable Mac without switching to an iPad.
-Also Read: iOS 27 To Deliver Biggest Apple Intelligence Update Yet: Here’s What’s Expected
+Also Read: iPhone Fold Launch Is Coming In 2026, But It Could Be Available To You In 2027; Here's Why

 The upcoming model, internally codenamed J700, is said to run on an A-series processor – the same chip family used in iPhones – instead of Apple’s M-series Mac chips.
 The laptop will reportedly come with an LCD panel that is slightly smaller than the current 13.6-inch MacBook Air display.
-Also Read: You Can Now Use WhatsApp On Apple Watch!
-No iPhone Needed; Here's How To Use
+Also Read: Apple iPhone 18 Pro Could Drop Dynamic Island, Get Mechanical Camera Upgrade

 This model is expected to target students, casual users, and business buyers who primarily use their laptops for web browsing, documents, streaming, and light productivity tasks.
-Also Read: Apple Watch Again Saves Life Of A 26-Year Old Man In India!
-This Time, It Is Apple Watch Series 9
+Also Read: Apple Is Bringing This Change To The App Store In 2026

 The device is rumoured to cost well under $1,000, placing it in the same bracket as Chromebooks and budget Windows laptops.
 While the final name is not confirmed, the notebook may still launch under the MacBook Air family.